dylane1999/NeuralNetPractice/README.md

    What does the code that's filled out for you do?
 Why do we need it?

    - this code checks the length of weights and if it is not equal to the size of row 0 of the training data, then it fills it up with the random weights for size of row 0 of the training data.
+   The reason that we need this code is that we need to have weights to start with in order to train the model, the process of training finds the weights that solve the problem best, so we must start with random or default weights at the beginning.

    g.
 For our `train_all()` method, we will update weights iteratively.
 In other words, we will update weights after each training example that requires an update.
    Given a training example, how do you know whether to update weights?